norton120/pirate_baby/content/posts/langchain_is_ticking_timebomb.md

 About the time we were realizing that the larger `langchain` package was not what we wanted and began attempting to extract `langchain-core` on our own, a similar discussion thread appeared within the LangChain repo.
 We were excited to see the parity of thought!
 But [a comment](https://github.com/langchain-ai/langchain/discussions/13823#discussioncomment-7682401) regarding version strategy stood out to all of the team:
 ![versioning](/images/versioning.png)

 I read this as "since we are going to break things all the time, we'd rather not worry about regressions and just ship whatever whenever."
 The space _is_ changing fast, and so correct versioning isn't a nice-to-have, it is critical.
-Many of our packages are already several _majors_ behind from only a few weeks ago - and that is **our
+Many of our packages are already several _majors_ behind from only a few weeks ago - and that is **our** problem, because the space is moving fast and we need to decide when we will do the painful upgrades.
+But deciding not to correctly version because braking changes are expected... that's like saying "we know the probabiliy of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5MTY3NTIyNCwtOTgzNjYyMjEyLC05Mz
+eyJoaXN0b3J5IjpbMTM0MjE0OTI0NSwtOTgzNjYyMjEyLC05Mz
 g0ODAyODcsLTE1NTc1ODIyNywxMjEzNDM2NjM4LDEzODIzNjMz
 NF19
 -->